 The Power of One Placement

-This is the first of a four-part blog series by Alice Brewer, Clinical Affairs Director for Tru-D SmartUVC.
+This is the first of a blog series by Alice Brewer, Clinical Affairs Director for Tru-D SmartUVC.

-One placement disinfection has been shown by several other independent studies to be effective as well– you can visit our Third-Party Validations page here.
+One placement UVC disinfection has been shown by several other independent studies to be effective as well– you can visit our Third-Party Validations page here.

-In addition to ensuring total room disinfection, the ability to disinfect a room from one position can significantly impact the productivity of environmental services (ES) staff.
+In addition to ensuring complete room disinfection, the ability to disinfect a room from one position can significantly impact the productivity of environmental services (ES) staff.
 Tru-D eliminates the need for someone to be available to move the device to a new location every few minutes.
 ES staff can complete other tasks while Tru-D finishes disinfecting a room.
 That improves throughput as well – ES can get other rooms ready for patients while Tru-D runs in an isolation room.

 “Last year, our hospital had 81 cases of hospital-acquired C. diff.
 We’re on pace to have about one-third fewer hospital-acquired infections of all kinds this year, a decrease I attribute to the whole-room disinfection technologies we’ve added to our manual cleaning.” – Randy Barnes, St. Charles Bend